-Clicking on either of the options will open up the automated message creation page.
-You are able to use either the Sculpt or HTML editor for creating message content.
+Clicking on either of the above Action options will open up the automated message creation page.
+You are able to use either the Sculpt or HTML editor to compose message content.

-The functionality of message creation is identical to other automated messages minus the ability to edit the sending method.
+You will have access to the same message creation features and functionality found in other automated messages, except the ability to edit the sending method.

 Adding Additional Automations

 Podium supports multiple automations in a single orchestration.
-Clicking the Plus button will add an additional automation either next to or below the current automation.
+Clicking the Plus button will add an additional automation either next to (sibling) or below (child) the current automation.